awslabs/graphstorm/examples/graph_prediction/README.md

 the subgraph.
 The outputs of the `Read-out` can then be used to make predictions downstream, acting as a single representation of the entire subgraph.

 The current version of GraphStorm can not directly perform graph prediction.
-But as GraphStorm supports node-level prediction, we can use a method called `super-node` to fulfill the graph prediction requirement.
+But as GraphStorm supports node-level prediction, we can use a method called `super-node` to perform graph-level predictions.
 Instead of using the `Read-out` operation, we can add a new node, called **super node**, to each subgraph, and link all original nodes of the subgraph to it, but not adding reversed edges.
 With these inbound edges, representations of all original nodes in a subgraph could be easily aggregated to the **super node**.
 And then we can use the **super node**